Which Of The Following Is An Approaching Action

 • Track progress: Document attempts and improvements to reinforce forward movement.

-• Seek role models: Observe how others use approaching actions to figure out challenges.
+• Seek role models: Observe how others use approaching actions to manage challenges.

 • Normalize struggle: Discuss difficulties openly to reduce stigma and isolation.